-- 47. Following an enquiry from a prospective FBO the FSA will provide the applicant with an application form.
-Application forms are also available to download from the FSA website. - 48.
-An FBO can only make an application for approval for an establishment under their control and only for processes and/or activities that they intend to carry out. - 49.
-The applicant must provide details of: - a. the premises for which approval is requested; - b. the activities and species for which approval is sought; and - c. the identity of the FBO including relevant contact and address details. - 50.
-Article 3 of Regulation (EC) No 178/2002 states "food business operator' means the natural or legal persons responsible for ensuring that the requirements of food law are met within the food business under their control". - A natural person is a human being, (as opposed to an artificial, legal or juristic person, i.e., an organization that the law treats for some purposes as if it were a person distinct from its members or owner).
+- 40.39.
+Following an enquiry from a prospective FBO the FSA/FSS will provide the applicant with an application form.
+Application forms are also available to download from the FSA website16. - 41.40.
+An FBO can only make an application for approval for an establishment under their control and only for processes and/or activities that they intend to carry out. - 42.41.
+The applicant must provide details of: - a. the premises for which approval is requested; - b. the activities and species for which approval is sought; and - c. the identity of the FBO including relevant contact and address details. - 43.42.
+Article 3 of Regulation (EC) No 178/2002 states "food business operator' means the natural or legal persons responsible for ensuring that the requirements of food law are met within the food business under their control". - A natural person is a human being, (as opposed to an artificial, legal or juristic person, i.e., an organization that the law treats for some purposes as if it were a person distinct from its members or owner). - A legal person has a legal name and has rights, protections, privileges, responsibilities, and liabilities under law, just as natural persons (humans) do.
+Legal personality allows one or more natural persons to act as a single entity (a composite person - considered under law separately from its individual members or shareholders) for legal purposes. - 44.43.
+The legislation allows for natural and legal persons to be FBOs therefore the CA requires the applicant to identify themselves (including the name of officers, address and proof of status) as either a: - a.
+Sole trader or partnership (natural person/s) who is required to be compliant with food law.